Ragged Robin, one of the native wild flowers, re-establishing its presence at Eddrachilles

 An Ongoing Project

-Tree management continues as part of responsible stewardship.
-This winter we're removing five dying spruces over fifty years old—legacy plantings now presenting risk to the hotel building.
-Before long, we will face difficult decisions regarding the fate of other Sitka spruces, particularly the band on the west side of the garden.
+Before long, we will face difficult decisions regarding the fate of other Sitka spruces, particularly the band on the west side of the garden which provides a wind break.
 The work is careful, considered, and necessary to the garden's long-term health.

 We plant with realistic expectations.
 This remains very much a working project, pursued with determination rather than professional design credentials.
 We're under no illusions: some visitors will regard this as a poor excuse for a garden, expecting formality and manicured precision.
 Others will revel in the naturalistic style, finding in it echoes of Byron's celebration of wild places—"there is a rapture on the lonely shore."
 This is the start of a long project.
 Some years bring abundant success; others, valuable lessons.
 The garden teaches daily—often three steps forward and two back—but it remains a challenge we relish.